mariochampion/liquibasehub-setup-mac/README.md

 7. Output with optional `update` parameter
 	1. same as above BUT then `liquibase update` is called for each properties file
 	2. if the optional 3rd parameter is supplied, you will be asked to Enter [y]/[n] if you want to send the commands report to Hub
 8. If 4th param is "off" no data sent to Hub.
-If "realtime" then command metadata and sql content will sent to Hub
+If "all" then command metadata and sql content will sent to Hub
 9. Also a time tracking changelog01-worktime.csv.CSV, etc file is created to log performance of each changelog file and
 10. A time_total.csv is added which provides total elapsed time in seconds to perform all the commands across all changelogs